Medically Reviewed by Dr. Majid Tanveer, DVM

-Transformation, dread, and negative experiences can all contribute to your dog’s emotional stress.
+Transformation, dread, and negative experiences can affect your dog’s emotional stress.
 If your dog is anxious or stressed, it may start eating unsuitable objects, such as rocks, to self-soothe.

 If your dog appears stressed and starts eating rocks, try to figure out what’s causing it.

-A puppy eating stone, on the other hand, may imply that your puppy is in pain due to teething.
-If your dog appears to be in a lot of pain, you should consult with your veterinarian.
+On the other hand, a puppy eating stone may imply that your puppy is in pain due to teething.
+If your dog appears to be in a lot of pain, you should consult your veterinarian.

 Otherwise, teething is a flawlessly regular part of a puppy’s development, and it isn’t much you can do about it.